Xiddler/PORTABLE_ENV/doom/xHELP/README.md

 Opened 2022-01-05

-These files are sylinked to
+These files are symlinked to
 ~/.doom.d/*.el

 The file dot_e_m_l_o_config.el